cemvarol/AZ-304-Labs/Lab-04/Lab-04.md

 - Real-time and calculated risk detection.
 Signals integration with Azure AD Identity Protection allows Conditional Access policies to identify risky sign-in behavior.
 Policies can then force users to perform password changes or multi-factor authentication to reduce their risk level or be blocked from access until an administrator takes manual action.
 - Microsoft Cloud App Security (MCAS).
 Enables user application access and sessions to be monitored and controlled in real time, increasing visibility and control over access to and activities performed within your cloud environment.

-To accomplish these objectives the Adatum Enterprise Architecture team intends to test integration of its Active Directory Domain Services (AD DS) forest with its Azure Active Directory (Azure AD) tenant and evaluate the conditional access functionality for its pilot users.
+To accomplish these objectives the Aurian Enterprise Architecture team intends to test integration of its Active Directory Domain Services (AD DS) forest with its Azure Active Directory (Azure AD) tenant and evaluate the conditional access functionality for its pilot users.

 ## Objectives